unknownworlds/prefabricator-ue5/README.md

 - Fixed some uninitialized struct members that fail UE tests
 - Fix some missing includes
 - Fix issues with editor delegates (mostly in niagara systems) getting serialized in prefabs
+- Fix prefabs not saving when you create the asset which can cause unable to load asset errors on the child actors placed in maps + source control
+- Fix prefabs loading during map loading where we're not allowed to mark packages as dirty (led to unloaded ghost actors in world partition)

 Known Issues:
 - Prefabs will be created inside your currently open folder in the content browser, that's not ideal